yrsegal/rejuvenation-modpack/README.md

 Libraries:
 - 0000.injection.rb
   Supports code injection mods.
+- 0000.pcservices.rb
+  Adds a "service directory" to the PC, which lets you call NPCs for various services.
+Also makes the Rotom Phone a Remote PC.
 - 0000.textures.rb
   Various texture overrides: most of them are for the character Ana.
 Some mods expect these overrides to be present.